ItsZcx/FastAPI-Template/README.md

     ALEMBIC_DB_URL=postgresql://postgres:1234@{POSTGRESQL_CONTAINER_IP}:5432/postgresn
    ```

-The `.env` file is used by the `python-dotenv` package to load environment variables into the FastAPI app.
+The `.env` file is used by the `python-dotenv` package to load environment variables into the FastAPI application.
+To locate the PostgreSQL container's IP address, inspect the Docker network that is created.

 ### 3. Set Up Alembic Database Migrations
 1. Remove alembic example:
    ```bash
    rm -rf alembic/ alembic.ini
    ```
-1. Initialize Alembic (creates alembic/ and alembic.ini):
+2. Initialize Alembic (creates the alembic dir and alembic.ini):
    ```bash
    alembic init alembic
    ```

-2. Configure the `alembic/env.py` file to use your `ALEMBIC_DB_URL` from `.env`:
+3. Configure the `alembic/env.py` file to use your `ALEMBIC_DB_URL` from `.env`:
     ```python
     # Set up ALEMBIC_DB_URL from .env file
     from dotenv import load_dotenv